fsunstrum/Community-Garden-Database-/README.md

     - Table to show the list of plants available for planting or that have already been planted

 ## Backend
+- SQL script with DROP tables, DDL statements and INSERT statements
+- REST endpoint for INSERT operation
+- REST endpoint for DELETE operation
+- REST endpoint for UPDATE operation
+- REST endpoint for Selection based on user's desired filter
+- REST endpoint for Projection based on user's desired columns
+- REST endpoint for Join
+- REST endpoint for Aggregation with Group By
+- REST endpoint for Aggregation with Having
+- REST endpoint for Nested Aggregation with Group By
+- REST endpoint for division

 # Description of Challenges